FereshtehFarahani/FereshtehFarahani/README.md

  👋 Hi, I’m @FereshtehFarahani

-👀 I’m passionate about data ingestion, processing, and visualization.
+I’m passionate about data ingestion, processing, and visualization.

-🌱 Currently, I’m diving into Azure tools for data engineering, as well as exploring dbt and Databricks.

-I’m eager to collaborate on projects involving big data ingestion and transformation.

 📫 Let’s connect on LinkedIn!